arctrong/md2html/readme.txt

 > page content and the context, opening and closing markers, even when escaped, may cause
 > unexpected effects.
 Check it first if you really need to use these symbols.

-If page metadata section found but its content cannot be recognized it will ignored.
-If verbose mode is on then a warning message will be output in the console.
+If page metadata section found but its content cannot be recognized it will be ignored.
+If verbose mode is on then a warning messages will be output in the console.

+The following metadata parameters are supported:

-As for now, the only parameter `title` of type string (i.e. it must always be in double quotes) is supported that defines the default page title.
+- `title` of type string (i.e. it must always be in double quotes), defines the default page title.
 The title defined by the command line arguments (if any) will override the default page title.
+- `custom_template_placeholders` of type object, defines values that will replace custom placeholders when the template is resolved.
+The values type must be string only.

 ----------------------------------------------------------------------------------------------------
 # Templates

-A template file (see the source code of [this file](md2html_templates/default/template.html) for example) consists of HTML code that is translated as-is and placeholders that are replaced with their corresponding content.
+A template file (see the source code of [this file](doc_src/templates/default.html) as an example) consists of HTML code that is translated as-is and placeholders that are replaced with their corresponding content.
 The placeholder format is `${name}`.
 The following placeholders are implemented: